Fbullman/Final_Ski_Resort/README.md

 ### Selected Topic

 For this project, we will be working to create a comparison of ski resort locations across Montana.
 Our comparison will focus on snowfall levels, total ski visits and review data gathered on the various resorts.
-We will be aiming to incorporate the data sources to predict future yearly ski visits at resorts throughout the state.
+We will be aiming to incorporate the data sources to visualize the correlations between the weather and review data for the resorts throughout the state.

 ### Reason Topic Was Selected